Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-only.md

 PIN-only, it blocks the PUK as well (this is discussed below).
 This means it becomes much more likely a YubiKey becomes unusable if a PIN is forgotten.
 If you use the PIN-only feature, make sure everyone is aware that recovering from a lost PIN is likely impossible.

+In addition, this adds another way a YubiKey's PIV application can become unusable.
+This is discussed below in the section [Failures and recovery](#failures-and-recovery).

 ## Management key authentication